 It also provides an overview of derogatory items:

-Negative Trades - Accounts which are currently delinquent or derogatory.
-This show you any credit-harming behavior such as paying bills late or having debts in collection.
+- Negative Trades - Accounts which are currently delinquent or derogatory.
+This shows you any credit-harming behavior such as paying bills late or having debts in collection.

 Here you can see the count and types of all tradelines listed on the credit report.
 It will show all active accounts and credit lines.